-CINC discloses education records without a student's prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
-A school official is typically includes a person employed by the CINC in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person serving on the board of trustees; or a student serving on an official committee, such as a disciplinary or grievance committee.
-A school official also may include a volunteer or contractor outside of the [School] who performs an institutional service of function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records, such as an attorney, auditor, or collection agent or a student volunteering to assist another school official in performing their tasks.
-A school official typically has a legitimate educational interest if the official needs to review an education record in order to fulfill their professional responsibilities for the CINC.
+CINC discloses education records without a student's prior written consent under the FERPA exception for disclosure to college officials with legitimate educational interests.
+A college official typically includes a person employed by CINC in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee.
+A college official also may include a volunteer or contractor outside of CINC who performs an institutional service of function for which the school would otherwise use its own employees and who is under the direct control of the college with respect to the use and maintenance of PII from education records, such as an attorney, auditor, or collection agent or a student volunteering to assist another college official in performing their tasks.
+A college official typically has a legitimate educational interest if the official needs to review an education record in order to fulfill their professional responsibilities for the CINC.